sapayth/sheet-wise/readme.txt

 - **wp_trash_post**: Syncs data when a post is deleted (trashed).
 - **wp_insert_comment**: Syncs data when a new comment is added.
 - **edit_comment**: Syncs data when a comment edited.
+Woocommerce Integration:
+- **woocommerce_new_product**: Syncs data when a new product is created.
+- **woocommerce_update_product**: Syncs data when a product is updated.
+- **woocommerce_delete_product**: Syncs data when a product is deleted.
+- **woocommerce_update_order**: Syncs data when an order data is changed.

 **Key Features:**
 - Sync WordPress data with Google Sheets.
-- Support for different WordPress hooks for customizable data transfer.
+- Support for different WordPress and WooCommerce hooks for customizable data transfer.
 - Easy integration with Google API.
 - Automate data flow and management.
 - User-friendly interface for managing sync settings.